qmk/qmk_firmware/keyboards/kbd67/hotswap/keymaps/zunger/readme.md

 This keymap is presently rather Mac-centric, as it uses Mac media keys in its function layer and the OS X Unicode input mode for the "magic" layers.

-*Layer 0 (Base QWERTY):* The layout (somewhat unusually) puts the pause key at the top right; I use this as a fast screen lock, which is very important when working with and sitting next to security folks.
+*Layer 0 (Base QWERTY):* The layout has a few minor quirks: grave escape, Home/End/PgUp/PgDn in the right-hand column (rather than the more common Home/PgUp/PgDn/End), and a pause key between backspace and home -- this being something I use for screen lock, a necessity when one works with and sits next to security engineers.
+(Using a heavier switch on the pause key greatly reduces the risk of accidental triggering) In OS X style, alt and win are swapped on the left-hand side.

-Backspace and backslash are currently swapped to match my keycaps, but I'm not thrilled about it and will probably change that after a bit more experimenting.

-There's a grave key still on the map, in addition to a grave escape, and that should probably be replaced with something more useful.
-Not sure what yet.
+The right-hand alt and gui keys take on a different meaning: right-alt lives up to its old name of AltGr by invoking Greek (the "magic" layers, 2 and 3), and right-gui invokes the function layer.

 *Layer 1 (Functions):* This layer deliberately sets KC_NO for the keys it doesn't use.
 I realize this isn't common, but I like to keep my functions quite distinct from all other layers.
 It has RESET at fn-esc, and various media controls elsewhere.

-*Layers 2 and 3*: These are invoked by the "magic" key (beneath pause) and by magic+shift.
+*Layers 2 and 3*: These are invoked by the "magic" key (AltGr) and by magic+shift.
 The letters mostly produce Greek; the numbers, superscripts (magic) and subscripts (magic+shift); and the various other keys, mathematical symbols.
 There unfortunately aren't nearly enough keys for all the symbols I'd like, so magic+alt and magic+alt+shift may end up existing as well, giving this a proper Space Cadet effect; but that said, it's going to be hard to remember where all these symbols are without some extremely custom keycaps.
+In the limit of arbitrarily complex layers, the keyboard will probably start running LISP and turn into EMACS.